The Social Work and Social Welfare Core Curriculum

-The core curriculum is central to the educational program at the master's level.
+The Core Curriculum is central to the educational program at the master's level.
 It brings together all students, whatever their career interests, for a solid introduction to the fundamentals of social policy formulation and program implementation, social research, and direct practice.
-The core curriculum prepares students for generalist practice through mastery of the core competencies of the profession as articulated by the Council on Social Work Education.
+The Core Curriculum prepares students for generalist practice through mastery of the core competencies of the profession as articulated by the Council on Social Work Education (CSWE).
 It places particular emphasis on understanding and working with culturally diverse and economically disadvantaged populations.
 After completing core studies in the first year, students who choose clinical practice begin their concentration with an established awareness of the broader contexts of individual distress and helping responses, while social administration students enter their concentration with a corresponding understanding of social work intervention at the direct practice level.